Carlock1609/PDXCodeGuild/Django/notes.md

 In project URLS it says "app.urls" which links to to the apps URL.py file

-When setting the Base.html template. anything in the block content will happen to anything it extends to
+When setting the Base.html template. anything in the block content will happen to anything it extends to.

+Do I make another USERS App specifically to signup/registration page

+Make sub Template folders for different apps, but extend from the original BASE.html